 - After, the judge will make a decision.

-You can easily see that the process of evicting a tenant is not simple and straightforward.
-There are a lot of steps to follow and one can easily mess up.
-In case your landlord is not following the terms of the lease or harassing you after the judge has decided that you stay; your local state can assist you with the matter.
+The process of evicting a tenant is not simple.
+There are many steps to follow, and one can easily make a mistake.
+If your landlord is not following the lease terms or harassing you after the judge has decided that you stay, your local state can assist you.